Logistics managers oversee and liaise with colleagues to ensure stock is maintained and moved efficiently.

 - major commercial organisations

-Vacancies are advertised by TARGETjobs, careers services and occasionally recruitment agencies, or in national newspapers and specialist publications such as the Chartered Institute of Logistics and Transport’s (CILT) Focus magazine and Logistics and Supply Chain , as well as their respective websites.
-Professional bodies, such as the Chartered Institute of Logistics and Transport (CILT), often have jobs boards on their websites too.
+Vacancies are advertised by TARGETjobs, careers services and occasionally recruitment agencies, or in national newspapers and specialist publications such as the Chartered Institute of Logistics and Transport’s (CILT) Focus magazine and Logistics and Supply Chain (as well as their respective websites).
+Professional bodies, such as CILT, often have jobs boards on their websites too.

 Both graduates and school leavers can become logistics or distribution managers.
 Various large organisations such as Royal Mail, Unilever and DHL run graduate schemes with a logistics or supply chain stream.
 These roles are likely to involve a heavy element of management, whether that’s managing a warehouse shift or a fleet of vehicles, or stock taking.
 Often graduates of any subject can apply but sometimes business- or logistics-related degrees are preferred by recruiters.

 Graduates will not be expected to hold any professional qualifications but are likely to be expected to obtain them as their career progresses.
 You might be required to work towards a certificate, diploma or advanced diploma in logistics and transport as part of your graduate scheme, for example.
 As well as management, qualifications could cover health and safety, forklift driving or construction site skills.

 - the ability to think creatively